-A haughty aristocrat who owns the Pemberley estate, Darcy has trouble seeing the value in those beneath his social standing.
+A haughty landowner, Darcy doesn't see why he should bother with people who aren't as rich, educated, or sophisticated as he is.
 Still, the ladies love him.
 Last we checked, Facebook had over 400 groups containing the name "Mr. Darcy."
-A simple random sample of the titles: "I Refuse to Settle For Anything Less Than Mr. Darcy" "I'm Not Looking for Mr. Right, I'm Looking for Mr. Darcy," "I love Mr. Darcy enough to make Jane Austen uncomfortable."
+A simple random sample of the titles: "I Refuse to Settle For Anything Less Than Mr. Darcy," "I'm Not Looking for Mr. Right, I'm Looking for Mr. Darcy," "I love Mr. Darcy enough to make Jane Austen uncomfortable."

 Wow.
 Now we're feeling a little uncomfortable.
 What's the deal with this guy, anyway?

 For one, he's rich.
 There's nothing like whipping out an Amex Black to make the ladies fall in line, are we right?
 As soon as the people at the Meryton ball hear that he has 10,000 pounds a year (meaning that he's really, really rich), "the gentlemen pronounced him to be a fine figure of a man, the ladies declared he was much handsomer than Mr. Bingley, and he was looked at with great admiration for about half the evening" (3.5).
 Not to mention that he's tall, good looking, and has a lot of swag—we mean, "a noble mien" (3.5).

 No wonder he thinks highly of himself.
 As he tells Lizzy when she's needling him about being vain, "where there is a real superiority of mind, pride will be always under good regulation" (11.18).
 Translation: it's not vanity if it's true.
 With an attitude like that, this guy isn't ready to marry anyone, much less our Lizzy.
 He gives himself away in his boneheaded first proposal, when he basically says, "Look, I hate your family and you're totally beneath me, but will you marry me?"